lpic2book/src/docs/lpic2.208.1.md

 child-processes in advance, ready to serve any communication requests.
 On most distributions the pre-forked mode is run by default.

-Configuring Apache server options {#apacheoptions}
+###   Configuring Apache server options {#apacheoptions}

-The `httpd.conf` file contains a number of sections ConfiguringApache that allow you to configure the behavior of the Apache server.
+The `httpd.conf` file contains a number of sections that allow you to configure the behavior of the Apache server.
 A number of keywords/sections are listed below.

 `MaxKeepAliveRequests`

--   The maximum number of requests to allow during a persistent ApacheMaxKeepAliveRequests connection.
+-   The maximum number of requests to allow during a persistent connection.
 Set to 0 to allow an unlimited amount.

 `StartServers`

 -   The number of servers to start initially.
-ApacheStartServers

 `MinSpareServers`; `MaxSpareServers`

 -   Used for server-pool size regulation.
-Rather than making ApacheMinSpareServers ApacheMaxSpareServers you guess how many server processes you need, Apache dynamically adapts to the load it sees.
+Rather than making you guess how many server processes you need, Apache dynamically adapts to the load it sees.
 That is, it tries to maintain enough server processes to handle the current load, plus a few spare servers to handle transient load spikes (e.g., multiple simultaneous requests from a